 Turkish cuisine is mostly known for its wide range of kebabs, grills, tapas, and desserts.
 However, unbeknownst to many tourists, fish and seafood are almost as popular as meat in Turkey.

-There are many fishmongers, fish markets, vans, and food vendors in the Bosphorus region where you can try grilled fish (such as mackerel) in fresh Turkish bread with lettuce, onions, parsley, and other toppings of choice.
+There are many fishmongers, fish markets, vans, and food vendors in the Bosphorus region where you can try grilled fish (such as mackerel) in fresh Turkish bread with lettuce, onions, parsley, and other toppings and vegetables of choice.

-You are bound to work up an appetite as you walk along the shore and a sumptuous sandwich made with salty fresh fish is one of the best ways to end a perfect day exploring Istanbul.
+You are bound to work up an appetite as you walk along the shore, and a sumptuous sandwich made with salty fresh fish is one of the best ways to end a perfect day exploring Istanbul.

 14 – Kokoreç (Grilled Sheep Intestines)

-While admittedly not everyone will initially take to this Turkish delicacy, if you are an adventurous foodie, I urge you to try kokoreç when exploring food markets in the country.
+While admittedly, not everyone will initially take to this Turkish delicacy, if you are an adventurous foodie, I urge you to try kokoreç when exploring food markets in the country.

 Turkey is one of the few places on Earth where you can try this juicy dish of grilled sheep intestine, either sliced into circular pieces or cubed, served with spices and parsley, depending on what eatery or vendor you are ordering from.